Cheeseboy11/buzzsprout-python/README.md

 * A Buzzsprout account (and your API token)

 ## Summary
-Provide an API Token and a Profile ID, to create a BuzzsproutPodcasts object containing all episodes for that profile matching the given parameters.
+Provide an API Token and a Profile ID, to create a Buzzsprout object containing all episodes for that profile matching the given parameters.

 ## Installation
 ```